How to create and configure an additional disk on an instance

 sudo umount /dev/vdb1

-Remove the device ID from the fstab to complete the unmount process, if this is not done, the partition will be mounted right back after a reboot.
+Remove the device ID from the fstab; otherwise the partition remounts after reboot.

 sudo nano /etc/fstab